 The Western Shasta RCD can work with educators and groups with educational programs for students in grades k-12, such as:

-Using the FEMA Floodplain Simulation Model, students get an introduction to the watershed and its functions, including:
+Using the Floodplain Simulation Model or the Erosion Control Stream Model, students get an introduction to the watershed and its functions, including:

 For more information, please contact Analia Bertucci at (530) 365-7332 x 208 or ABertucci@westernshastarcd.org.